Vistage Live podcast

 Communication and coordination

 By harnessing the power of AI, remote workers can leverage smart tools to enhance video conferencing, document sharing and project management.
-AI can help remote workers video conference like pros by adjusting factors like lighting, the background image, and even the “smoothness” of participants’ faces.
+AI can help remote workers video conference like pros by adjusting the lighting, the background image, and even the “smoothness” of participants’ faces.
 This helps remote workers look their best on camera and ensures they can put forward a consistent, professional appearance.
 AI also makes live video conferences more efficient by providing such features as real-time transcription, translation, and captioning.

 Productivity and teamwork